Monday, 12-3 p.m. (Sem II C1105): History lecture (Tom) and discussion

 This inter-disciplinary, coordinated studies program will explore, in considerable detail, the classical world of ancient Greece and Rome.
 It will focus on the history, literature, philosophy, and culture of these two vitally connected and overlapping classical civilizations.
 We will also consider how ancient Greece and Rome created the foundations of Western civilization.
-Our readings will include texts by Homer, Sophocles, Euripides, Plato, Aristotle, Virgil, Suetonious, Plutarch, Cicero and Aurelius.
+Our readings will include texts by Homer, Sophocles, Euripides, Plato, Aristotle, Virgil, Suetonious, Plutarch, Cicero and Aurelius, and we will view videos of Euripides’ The Trojan Women as well as selections from the series Rome and I. Claudius.